 Jamun seeds are the best remedy to treat acne.
-For this, grind some dry jamun seeds and add some cow milk to it.
+For this, grind some dry Jamun seeds and add some cow milk to it.
 Mix it well.
-Apply this paste on your pimples before going to bed.
+Apply this paste to your pimples before going to bed.
 Wash it off the next morning.
 Remember, your pimples cannot be treated overnight; results will only show over a period of time.
 So, make sure you apply it regularly for better results.
-Alternatively, you can prepare another concoction of jamun seed powder, orange powder, a few drops of almond oil, red lentil powder (masoor dal) and rose water.
-Apply this paste on your entire face.
+Alternatively, you can prepare another concoction of Jamun seed powder, orange powder, a few drops of almond oil, red lentil powder (masoor dal) and rose water.
+Apply this paste to your entire face.
 Rinse with cold water after 15 minutes.

 Jamun is a rich source of iron.
 It is this iron content that purifies your blood, thereby keeping your skin clean and beautiful.
 Also, the iron in it helps in increasing the haemoglobin.
 The fruit is known to cure menstrual problems as well.
 It is so because the iron content makes up for the blood loss, thus keeping women healthy.

 Yes!
 Jamun is the best fruit if you want a healthy heart for yourself.
-With the increasing pollution everywhere, jamun becomes a must-be-taken-daily ingredient in your diet.
-Because of its richness in potassium, jamun is very beneficial in treating heart diseases like high blood pressure, strokes and high cholesterol level.
+With the increasing pollution everywhere, Jamun becomes a must-be-taken-daily ingredient in your diet.
+Because of its richness in potassium, Jamun is very beneficial in treating heart diseases like high blood pressure, strokes and high cholesterol levels.

 Jamun is very effective for your skin.
-From treating acne to removing blackheads, jamun guarantees you a healthy and glowing skin.
-This is how you prepare jamun face pack:
+From treating acne to removing blackheads, Jamun guarantees you healthy and glowing skin.
+This is how you prepare Jamun face pack:

 Jamun is always highly recommended for every diabetic patient.
 However, it must be noted here that diabetes is an incurable disease.
 Diabetes can always be fought against when the sugar level in the body goes abnormally high or low but it can never be completely eradicated from the body.

-So, here is the magical fruit called jamun for you, and it's health and beauty benefits.
-From curbing diabetes to making your heart healthy, from improving your immune system to treating acne on your face, jamun is a wondrous fruit.
-So, whether you eat it or apply it, this superfruit has lot many benefits for you to offer.
+So, here is the magical fruit called Jamun for you, and its health and beauty benefits.
+From curbing diabetes to making your heart healthy, from improving your immune system to treating acne on your face, Jamun is a wondrous fruit.
+So, whether you eat it or apply it, this superfruit has a lot many benefits for you to offer.